cycraft-corp/hakka_json/tests/benchmark/README.md

 ### Memory Efficiency Ordering

-The benchmark demonstrates substantial variation in memory overhead across implementations. hakka_json exhibits the lowest memory amplification factor (3.10x), approximately 34% lower than the second-place implementation (golang, 4.70x) and 55% lower than the highest consumer (rust/serde_json, 6.92x).
+The benchmark demonstrates substantial variation in memory overhead across implementations. hakka_json exhibits the lowest memory amplification factor (3.10x), with boost_json as a close second. hakka_json achieves approximately 30% lower memory usage than the third-place implementation (golang, 4.70x) and 55% lower than the highest consumer (rust/serde_json, 6.92x).

 ### Implementation Characteristics